 2012-13: Nemeth skated for Dallas AHL affiliate Texas in his first season in North America.
 He played 47 games – missing time due to a concussion – and scored 1 goal with 11 assists; finishing +11 with 40 penalty minutes.
 He suffered his injury in February and made just one other appearance, suffering a season-ending injury in April.
 The Texas Stars finished first in the South Division and reached the second round in the playoffs.

-Big defensive blueliner that has very good acceleration.
-Has a strong first step and a wide skating stride – only average top speed.
-Can make a fine outlet pass but is not much of an offensive threat.
-He does like to come charging down the slot to try to pick up loose change if the situation calls for it.
-Can be a little clumsy with the puck in his own end at times which leads to problems.
-Could stand to improve his awareness.
-Perhaps he’s focusing more on positioning than hitting now that he’s at a higher level, but he could stand to make better use of his tremendous frame when he becomes more comfortable with his surroundings.
+Nemeth is a big defensive blueliner that has very good acceleration.
+He has a strong first step and a wide skating stride with only average top speed.
+He can make a fine outlet pass to start the transition but is not much of an offensive threat.
+Nemeth will charge down the slot to try to pick up loose change if the situation calls for it.
+He can be a little clumsy with the puck in his own end at times which leads to problems and he could stand to improve his awareness.
+Still focused on his positional play in his own end he should begin to make better use of his tremendous frame when he becomes more comfortable with his surroundings .

 Nemeth made the Dallas Stars out of training camp in 2015-16 but struggled to get into the lineup.
 A healthy scratch in two of the team's first 23 games as the top four of John Klingberg, Alex Goligoski, Jason Demers and Johnny Oduya saw the bulk of the ice time with several younger players vying for ice time, he has slowly began to see more ice time.
 Nemeth continues to work his way back from the injury suffered last season and is steadily getting acclimated to the NHL.
 Long-term he has the potential to be a sound second pairing defensive defenseman similar to another former Star who was also from Sweden — Nicklas Grossman.